rbreaves/kinto/README.md

 ## How to Add or Change keymaps for Applications

+Note: All of the following is already done in Kinto (but may also change as improvements are made).
+The following is purely for documentation and example sake as they are real examples of how to leverage the json config to support additional keymaps.

 **First it is important to understand how Kinto operates.**

 1. It listens for any focus/active window changes